surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Test and Save Connection

-**4. Test Connection** click the button to check if the entered information is running accurately and click on save.
+**4. Test Connection** click the button to check if the entered information is running accurately.

 **5. Add Connection**click the button to establish and save the connection.